mistodon/pygame_tutorial/tutorials/part1.md

 ## Optional extra credit - Keeping the bird on-screen:

-This isn’t vital to the rest of things, but it was bothering me and it might be bothering you too.
+This isn’t vital to the rest of things, but it was bothering me that the bird can go off the top and bottom of the screen.
+It might be bothering you too!
 Plus it’s a good opportunity to *edit* our code, and debug it with `print` if anything seems like it doesn’t work.

 Firstly, let’s add some new constants to set the floor and ceiling heights (`0` is the top, and `120` is just a little above the bottom, to account for the height of the bird itself):